List of criminal organizations in DC Comics: Garn Daanuth's elementals

 Garn Daanuth transformed three unwitting people into his elementals Earth, Water, and Air.

 Gemini

 A pair of lovers, Santiago and Belladonna became the villainous Gemini.

 General Zod's gang

 After conquering Pokolistan, General Zod recruited Ignition, Kancer, and Faora as his followers.

 Golden Glider and Chillblaine

 Using one of her brother's cold guns, Golden Glider formed a number of partnerships with male criminals over time with them adopting the identity of Chillblaine.
 Eventually, one of them killed her.

 The Grey

 The Green's fungal equivalent, the Grey is an opposite force of nature that thrived on decay.
 Its avatar Matango became a foe of the Green's elemental Swamp Thing.
 Later, other champions emerged in Solomon Grundy and Miki.

 Guano Cravat's gang

 An arms dealer, Guano Cravat employed the likes of the Swiss and Doctor Moon for his operation.

 Gunhawk and Gunbunny

-A pair of highly trained assassins and lovers.
+A pair of lovers and highly trained assassins.

 H

-H.I.V.E.

-H.I.V.E. stands for the Hierarchy of International Vengeance and Extermination.
-During the first incarnation of H.I.V.E., the H.I.V.E.
-Master gathered seven other unnamed criminal scientists to take over the world and eliminate their enemies in the form of Superman and the Teen Titans.
-The H.I.V.E.
-Master is later killed and replaced by the H.I.V.E.
-Mistress and they enlist Deathstroke to help them out.

-The second Incarnation of H.I.V.E. was established by Adeline Kane, Deathstroke's ex-wife.
-They were tracked down by Tartarus, an Anti-Titans led by Vandal Savage and made up of Gorilla Grodd, Lady Vic, Red Panzer, Siren, and Cheshire.